nccgroup/ScoutSuite/README.md

 Scout Suite is a multi-threaded tool that fetches and stores your cloud account's configuration settings in memory during runtime.
-It is expected that the tool will run with no issues on any modern laptop or equivalent VM. **Note** that running Scout Suite in a VM with limited computing resources such as an AWS t2.micro instance is not intended may result in the process being killed.
+It is expected that the tool will run with no issues on any modern laptop or equivalent VM. **Note** that running Scout Suite in a VM with limited computing resources such as an AWS t2.micro instance is not intended and may result in the process being killed.

 ### Python